YousifAladower/YousifALadower/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Senior+Software+Developer;from+Sana'a+University;in+Yemen+in+2019+with+a+Bachelor's;degree+in+Software+Engineering;Full+Stack+Web+Developer;Graphic%20Designer;Always%20learning%20new%20things&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">💗 I'm specialized  about systems analysis and database analysis and design .I like to Code, Design, Innovate and Experiment.
+<h4 align="center">💗 I'm specialized  in systems analysis and database analysis and design.I like to Code, Design, Innovate and Experiment.
 I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.</h4>
 <br>